ZergyPoo/zergypoo.github.io/_posts/2017-03-09-salesforce-gamification-app.md

 Then a single trigger able to ingest any object would run, and cross-reference the data, determining if the criteria was met.
 If so, it would award that person points based off of this data.

-Additionally, this data was synced with a rewards system API so that the user could cash in their points!
+Additionally, this data was synced with a rewards system API so that the user could cash in their points.